Chorus: a Programming Framework for Building Scalable Differential Privacy Mechanisms: Introduction

-This new architecture addresses the two major challenges outlined above.
-First, \system is compatible with any SQL database that supports standard math functions ($\mathit{rand}$, $\mathit{ln}$, etc.) thus avoiding the need for a custom runtime or modifications to the database engine.
+As a result, no scalable implementation exists for many of the exciting differential privacy mechanisms developed in recent years.
+The implementations which have been developed (e.g.~\cite{mohan2012gupt, proserpio2014calibrating, mcsherry2009privacy, wilson2019differentially, kotsogiannis2019privatesql}) modify or replace the DBMS with a custom engine, which is unlikely to offer performance on par with modern production DBMSs.

+\paragraph{The \system Framework.} This paper describes \system, a framework for developing and deploying cutting-edge differential privacy mechanisms at scale. \system makes it easy to develop mechanism implementations which work \emph{in cooperation with} an existing high-performance DBMS, even for mechanisms which require modifying queries or generating entirely new ones. \system supports scalable implementations by leveraging the DBMS for data processing tasks, instead of custom code.
+We call this the \emph{cooperative} architecture for differential privacy mechanisms.

+\system provides a programming framework to support implementing mechanisms in the cooperative architecture.
+The framework has three major components: \textbf{rewriting}, for modifying queries to perform functions like clipping; \textbf{analysis}, for analyzing queries to determine properties like how much noise is required for differential privacy; and \textbf{post-processing}, for processing the results of executing queries.
+To implement a summation mechanism with clipping, for example, we can use \system's rewriting component to modify the analyst's query so that \emph{the DBMS performs the clipping} as well as the summation.
+With this modification, the rest of the mechanism can be implemented via analysis and post-processing of the rewritten query.

+\system supports integration with \emph{any} standard SQL database.
+The framework is designed to facilitate working directly with SQL queries, since SQL is the most commonly used language for high-performance production DBMSs.
 By using a standard SQL database engine instead of a custom runtime, \system can leverage the reliability, scalability and performance of modern databases, which are built on decades of research and engineering experience.

-Second, \system enables the modular implementation and adoption of many different mechanisms, supporting a significantly higher percentage of queries than any single mechanism and providing increased flexibility for both general and specialized use cases. \system automatically selects a mechanism for each input query based on an extensible set of selection rules.

-To the best of our knowledge, no existing system provides these capabilities. \system also protects against an untrusted analyst: even if the submitted query is malicious, our transformation rules ensure that the executed query returns only differentially private results.
-The results can thus be returned directly to the analyst without post-processing.
-This enables easy integration into existing data environments via a single pre-processing step.

-We demonstrate the \system approach with four existing general-purpose differential privacy mechanisms: Elastic Sensitivity~\cite{allegro}, Restricted Sensitivity~\cite{Blocki:2013:DPD:2422436.2422449}, Weighted PINQ~\cite{dwork2006calibrating} and Sample \& Aggregate~\cite{mohan2012gupt}.
-These mechanisms support a range of SQL features and analytic tasks. \system contains query transformation rules for each mechanism which convert untrusted (non--intrinsically private) queries into intrinsically private queries.
-We also describe how additional mechanisms can be added to \system.